hpehl/quarkus-config-extension/README.md

 # Quarkus Config Extension

-Adds a servlet to a [Quarkus](https://quarkus.io) application running in dev mode which lists the configured values for [MicroProfile Configuration](https://microprofile.io/project/eclipse/microprofile-config).
+Adds a servlet to a [Quarkus](https://quarkus.io) application running in development mode which lists the configured values for [MicroProfile Configuration](https://microprofile.io/project/eclipse/microprofile-config).
 The servlet is registered using the path `/config` by default and lists all properties of all config sources.
 The config sources are sorted descending by ordinal, the properties by name.
 If no config is defined an empty JSON object is returned.

 A typical output might look like:
 ```json